Opioid use disorder: U.S. prevention strategies

 The CDC Clinical Practice Guideline for Prescribing Opioids for Pain was developed to help guide healthcare professionals toward safe and evidence-based use of opioid therapy.
 Large U.S. retail pharmacy chains are implementing protocols, guidelines, and initiatives to take back unused opioids, providing naloxone kits, and being vigilant about suspicious prescriptions.
 Insurance programs can help limit opioid use by setting quantity limits on prescriptions or requiring prior authorizations for certain medications.

-Many U.S. officials and government leaders have become involved in implementing preventative measures to decrease opioid usage in the U.S. Targeted education of medical providers and government officials can lead to provisions affecting opioid distribution by healthcare providers.
+Many U.S. officials and government leaders have become involved in implementing preventive measures to decrease opioid usage in the U.S. Targeted education of medical providers and government officials can lead to provisions affecting opioid distribution by healthcare providers.

 Mitigation

 The "CDC Clinical Practice Guideline for Prescribing Opioids for Pain-United States, 2022" provides recommendations related to opioid misuse, OUD, and opioid overdoses.
 It reports a lack of clinical evidence that "abuse-deterrent" opioids (e.g., OxyContin), as labeled by the U.S. Food and Drug Administration, are effective for OUD risk mitigation.
-CDC guidance suggests the prescription of immediate-release opioids instead of opioids that have a long duration (long-acting) or opioids that are released over time (extended release).
+CDC guidance suggests the prescription of immediate-release opioids instead of opioids that have a long duration (long-acting) or opioids that are released over time (extended-release).
 Other recommendations include prescribing the lowest opioid dose that successfully addresses the pain in opioid-naïve patients and collaborating with patients who already take opioid therapy to maximize the effect of non-opioid analgesics.

 While receiving opioid therapy, patients should be periodically evaluated for opioid-related complications and clinicians should review state prescription drug monitoring program systems.
 The latter should be assessed to reduce the risk of overdoses in patients due to their opioid dose or medication combinations.
 For patients receiving opioid therapy in whom the risks outweigh the benefits, clinicians and patients should develop a treatment plan to decrease their opioid dose incrementally.

 Compartmental models are mathematical frameworks used to assess and describe complex topics such as the opioid crisis.
 Applied compartmental models are used in public health to assess the effectiveness of interventions in opioid use disorder.
 Most overdoses in 2020 were due to synthetic opioids, highlighting a need to incorporate synthetic opioid data in the models.

-For more specific mitigation strategies regarding opioid overdoses, see opioid overdose.